simblechris/loopback-next/docs/site/Context.md

 Bindings in a context can come and go.
 It's often desirable for an artifact (especially an extension point) to keep track of other artifacts (extensions).
-For example, the `RestServer` needs to know routes contributed by `controller` classes.
-Ideally, a controller can be added context even after the application starts.
+For example, the `RestServer` needs to know routes contributed by `controller` classes or other handlers.
+Such routes can be added or removed after the `RestServer` starts.
+For example, a controller can be added even after the application starts and it causes a new route to be bound into the application context.
+Ideally, the `RestServer` should be able to pick the new route without restarting.

-To support the dynamic tracking of such artifacts registered within a context chain, we introduce the `ContextWatcher` class that can be used to watch a list of bindings matching certain criteria depicted by a `BindingFilter` function.
+To support the dynamic tracking of such artifacts registered within a context chain, we introduce `ContextListener` interface and `ContextWatcher` class that can be used to watch a list of bindings matching certain criteria depicted by a `BindingFilter` function.

 ```ts
 import {Context, ContextWatcher} from '@loopback/context';